liyinnbw/DesignPatterns/README.md

 Use cases:
 * When both the class and what it does can be modified very often

-Down side:
-* You will need at least 4 separate files to do something that could be done by 1 class...
+* No impact on existing abstract-implementation files when you need different class structure and implementation.
+Just subclass a different pair of abstract-implementation files!

 ## Composite
+Gist:
 * The essence is to use a common interface for both component and composite
 * Composite hold references to each component
 * Composite distribute client call to each component methods
 <img src="https://upload.wikimedia.org/wikipedia/commons/5/5a/Composite_UML_class_diagram_%28fixed%29.svg" alt="UML Illustration" width="400">

 Use cases:
-* Unify client-facing interface for composite and component operations
+* Unify client-facing interface for composite and component operations so that you don't have to worry whether you are calling a component or composite

 ## Decorator
 Gist: